- Can I get food stamps?

 - you are a migrant worker.

-If your situation qualifies you for emergency food stamps, a piece of identification is the only thing you must give the food stamp office to get your first month's food stamps.
+If you qualify for emergency food stamps, a piece of identification is the only thing you must give the food stamp office to get your first month's food stamps.
 This can be a driver's license; a social security, voter's registration or library card; a piece of mail delivered to you by the U.S. Postal Service; or any other form of identification.
 The identification does not have to have a photo.

 - What are the eligibility requirements for food stamps?

 To be eligible for food stamps, you must have low income.
 Each householder's monthly income (after certain deductions) is considered in determining eligibility and the amount of food stamps.
 Resources are limited to $5,500 for most households.
 Households with elderly or disabled persons have a resource limit of $9000.00.
 Some resources are not counted.
 Important examples are your home, household goods, personal belongings and one vehicle.

 - Are there reporting requirements for food stamps?

 You must, within 10 days, report all changes that might affect your food stamps.
 Examples include changes in address, income, housing costs, and household size.
 If you are working, and in some other circumstances, you will also be required to file a report periodically, usually every six months, reporting your income.

 - Do I have to work to get food stamps?

 In some Pennsylvania counties, people who collect food stamps may be required to work or take part in a training program.
 These requirements apply only to able-bodied adults age 18 to 49 who are not living with dependents.
 They do not apply to: